postmodern/libBERT/README.txt

 * Robust.
 * Small.
 * Fast (did I mention it was written in C, the language of fast?).
-* Supports buffered and streaming decoding of BERT data.
+* Supports buffered, streaming or callback-based decoding/encoding of BERT data.
 * Under the MIT "as-is" License.

 Dependencies